icerpc/icerpc-docs/pages/icerpc/customization/duplex-transport.md

 The TLS configuration from the application is passed through the duplex transport abstraction to allow the transport implementation to setup TLS for duplex connections.

-A transport if free to only support non-secure connections, only support secure connections or support both.
+A transport is free to only support non-secure connections, only support secure connections or support both.
 For example, the TCP duplex transport can create secure or non-secure connections.

 If the application provides TLS configuration, the transport must create secure connections.
 If it doesn't support TLS,